magic-quill/MagicQuill/README.md

 ## Update Log

+- [2025.01.02] 🎉 Exciting News: MagicQuill docker container is now available.
+You can now build & run your own image in a cleaner, isolated environment.
 - [2024.11.21] 📢 Update the save button; Fix path bug on Windows; Add `.bat` and `.sh` files for convenient environment install on Windows and Linux.
 Thanks [lior007](https://github.com/lior007) and [JamesIV4](https://github.com/JamesIV4).
 - [2024.11.25] 📢 New UI Updates: Drag & Drop Images + Download Button: We've enhanced our interface with two exciting features!
 Now you can easily upload images with drag & drop functionality, and quickly save your work using our new download button.
 Try it out and let us know what you think!
 - [2024.12.06] 📢 New Feature Updates: Auto-save and Resolution Adjustment are now enabled in the parameter settings.
 Thanks [Furkan Gözükara](https://github.com/FurkanGozukara) for his brilliant suggestions.